 Know the Contents of Your File

-You can log into SwatCareers at any time to check the contents of your file.
-All letters received are recorded on your Profile under Academics.
-To obtain your SwatCareers login information or have a staff member check the contents of your file, contact Career Services.
+You may contact the Career Services office at any time to have a staff member check the contents of your file.
 Letters of recommendation will always be kept on file which can still be added to after graduation.
 Be mindful that letters lose some usefulness after five years.
 Should future needs for these letters arise, you may want to ask the writers to update the recommendation or get new ones from current employers or professors.

 Releasing Letters From Your File

 A written request must be used to have letters released from your file.
 We have prepared a Recommendation Release Form to simplify the request process.
 Without the completed form, we need the following information: